Erwin Baingo (my GrandFather) | Life?

 Parents: Maximilian Baingo and Maria Martha Baingo nee Patzek

-Occupation: Business owner of "Fleischwaren Fabrik" (didn't fight in WWII)
+Occupation: Business owner of "Fleischwaren Fabrik" (he didn't fight in WWII)

-Married: Margarete Johanna Erna Volchner in the 1924, 5 June in Hamburg, Germany
+1st Marriage: Margarete Johanna Erna Volchner in 1924, 5 June in Hamburg, Germany

 Daughter: Ursula (Uschi) Augusta Maria Baingo, born in 1925, 28 March, in Hamburg, Germany